-General," the foundational knowledge you need to operate effectively in any global environment - Southeast Asia in particular.
+"Culture General," the foundational knowledge you need to operate effectively in any global environment - Southeast Asia in particular.

+Part 2

-Part 2 presents "Culture Specific" information on the Philippines, focusing on unique cultural features of Filipino society.
-This section is designed to complement other predeployment training.
+presents "Culture Specific" information on the Philippines, focusing on unique cultural features of Filipino society.
+This section is designed complement other to deployment training.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.

-For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact the AFCLC Region Team at AFCLC.Region@us.af.mil.
+For further information, visit the

+Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact the AFCLC Region Team at AFCLC.Region@us.af.mil.